lieszkol/november-gallery/README.md

 ## Support

 Feel free to [file an issue](https://github.com/lieszkol/november-gallery/issues/new).
 Feature requests are always welcome.
-If you wish to contribute, please take a quick look at the  [guidelines](https://github.com/gitpoint/git-point/blob/master/CONTRIBUTING.md)!

 If there's anything you'd like to chat about, please feel free to join our  [Gitter chat](https://gitter.im/git-point)!

-### Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

 ## Credits